raspberrypilearning/star-collector/en/step_3.md

 --- /task ---

 --- task ---
-Add a line to the `OnTriggerEnter` Method to play the sound at the location of the Star.
-The `AudioSource.PlayClipAtPoint` Method will play the sound:
+Add a line to the `OnTriggerEnter` method to play the sound at the location of the star.
+The `AudioSource.PlayClipAtPoint` method will play the sound:

 --- code ---
 ---